Frequently Asked Questions

 - Good to know: Some courses are specifically aimed at students in higher semesters.
 Check the course details for more info.

 3. How much is the course fee?

-- depending on the chosen course
+- The prices vary, depending on the course and and the chosen fee option.

 4. Are there discounts or reduced prices?

 5. How and where can I register/apply for a course?

 - Under »Registration« you will find the registration form.
 There, on the right side you can find helpful hints regarding the registration process.